Topps Finest Baseball Design History and Visual Timeline

 Over the next several years, Topps tweaked with the format.
 Short prints, autographed rookie cards and a growing number of inserts were all added to the mix.
 Other than the autographs, none of it had much of a lasting impact.
-Despite its shiny look, Topps Finest Baseball was now stuck in the shadows of some in-house competition.
+Despite its shiny look, Topps Finest Baseball was now caught in the shadows of some in-house competition.

 Over the Rainbow